Medicare Enrollment Eligibility

 There are several different Medicare enrollment periods, each with their own special requirements and circumstances.
 Browse the info below to learn when you can enroll in Medicare plans.

 Your Initial Enrollment Period (IEP) is the time frame when you first become eligible for Medicare.

 Your Initial Enrollment Period lasts seven months.
 It starts three months before the month of your 65th birthday and ends three months after that same month.
 So, for example, if your birthday is on August 10, your Initial enrollment period goes from May 1 to November 30.

 Now here’s where it gets a little tricky.
 If your birthday falls on the first day of the month, then Medicare counts the previous month as your month of birth.
 In other words, if your birthday falls on August 1, your Initial Enrollment Period begins April 1 and ends October 31.

 General Enrollment Period

-Also known as your Annual Election Period or AEP, Open Enrollment starts October 15 and ends December 7 each year.
+The Annual Enrollment Period or AEP starts October 15 and ends December 7 each year.
 This is the time of year when you can enroll in new Medicare plans, make changes to your existing Medicare coverage elections, or cancel your policies.
 Any changes that you make to your coverage will start January 1 the following year.

 If you like your current Medicare coverage and don’t want to make any changes, then don’t worry.
 You don’t need to do anything.
 You will be automatically re-enrolled in your existing Medicare plan(s).